-Why Surgery is Necessary for Diverticulitis
+Why Surgery Is Necessary For Diverticulitis

 By Keith Meslin, MD, Colorectal Surgeon—Virtua Colorectal Surgery